viktor222222/GLOBAL_HEALTH_ANALYSIS/README.md

-# 🌍 Life Expectancy Data Analysis and Prediction
+# 🌍 Global health Data Analysis and Prediction

 This project explores and analyzes the **Life Expectancy Dataset** to understand the key factors influencing life expectancy across the globe.
 It involves data preprocessing, exploratory data analysis (EDA), correlation studies, visualization, and machine learning modeling for regression and classification tasks.